vineethvijay/AWS-serverless-examples/README.md

 - Simple lambda execution
 - Lambda with API Gateway
-- Lambda with s3 as trigger
+- Lambda with S3 as trigger
-- Lambda with s3 data processing
+- Lambda with S3 data processing
 - Lambda with SNS as trigger and pubish to topic
 - Lambda with Cloudwatch trigger and write to DynamoDB

-### Serverless framework
+### Serverless framework example

+- Simple http
-- Simple website using serverless
+- Simple image gallery

+### AWS SAM example